 Community Survey - 509 participants.
 An online community survey was launched increasing our understanding of the residents' perspective on the housing market and housing types.

 Garfield-Longfellow Neighborhood Open House.
-The neighborhood open house was held at the Open Door Church.
+The neighborhood open house was held at the Open Door Church to engage the public about the plan and garner more feedback.

 Community Listening Sessions